Chip Monck

-Edward Herbert Beresford "Chip" Monck (born March 5, 1939) is an American Tony Award nominated lighting designer, most famously serving as the master of ceremonies at the 1969 Woodstock Festival.
+Edward Herbert Beresford "Chip" Monck (born March 5, 1939) is an American Tony Award–nominated lighting designer, most famously serving as the master of ceremonies at the 1969 Woodstock Festival.

-Personal history
+Early life and education

-Monck was born in Wellesley, Massachusetts to a mother from Nutley, New Jersey and a father from Liverpool, England.
+Monck was born in Wellesley, Massachusetts, to a mother from Nutley, New Jersey and a father from Liverpool, England.
 He acquired the nickname "Chip" at a summer camp on Lake Winnipesaukee, in New Hampshire.
 While Monck went to the South Kent School on scholarships for ice hockey and crew, he became more interested in welding and machinery, designing a potato harvester that he sold to McCormick.
-He began volunteering with a summer theater group at Wellesley College, learning the basics of theatrical lighting from Greg Harney.
+He began volunteering with a summer-theater group at Wellesley College, learning the basics of theatrical lighting from Greg Harney.
 He began auditing classes at Harvard University while working with the school's theater company.